jwds1978/jwds1978.github.io/_posts/2017-05-19-open-invitation-for-guest-bloggers.md

       cited.
     </li>
     <li>
-      <span style="font-weight: bolder;">Call to Action:</span>&nbsp; Don't forget this!&bsp; At the end of your postng, invite readers to comment, like, and/or
+      <span style="font-weight: bolder;">Call to Action:</span>&nbsp; Don't forget this!&nbsp; At the end of your postng, invite readers to comment, like,
-      share it.
+      and/or share it.
     </li>
     <li>
       <span style="font-weight: bolder;">Copyright:</span>&nbsp; You must be the original author, or an agent of its author with their full authority to assign